Tom Swift and His Submarine Boat: Characters

 Andy Foger Red haired, squinty-eyed bully, who makes great trouble for Tom.
 "Poor little rich kid", son of wealthy family, born with a chip on his shoulder.
 Reckless, blustery and angry.
 Showoff.
 "Has money, and not much else."
 Lately has upped ante to attempted murder when he traps Tom in an airtight compartment and leaves him to smother.

 Mr. Foger Passing mention that he is on the Board of Directors of B&E.

 Eradicate Andrew Jackson Abraham Lincoln Sampson, A.K.A.
-Rad-Aged Stereotypical Negro journeyman jack-of-all-trades.
+"Rad" Aged stereotypical Negro journeyman jack-of-all-trades.
+Chicken-coop cleaner and whitewasher.
 "Eradicates dirt."
-Gives the appearance of being lazy, but is actually a hard worker and entrepreneur/wheeler-dealer.
+Also makes a living mowing grass, and sawing wood.
+Gives the appearance of being lazy but is actually a hard worker and entrepreneur/wheeler-dealer.
 Heavy deep-south accent and Uncle Remus attitude.
 Caretaker of mule Boomerang.
 In this tome, is limited to acting as estate watchman while the Swifts are voyaging.

 Sam Snedecker Cohort of Andy Foger.
 Voice of reason to Andy's scream of rage.
 No description given.
 Could be an OK guy if he were to stop associating with Andy Foger.

 Pete Bailey Cohort and willing minion of Andy Foger.
 No description given.
 Generic bad guy.

-Ned Newton Chum & companion of Tom, currently employed in Shopton National Bank.
+Ned Newton Chum and companion of Tom, currently employed in Shopton National Bank.
 Ned has only a passing role in this tome.

-Mr. Wakefield Damon Elderly & eccentric adventurer whose main purpose in life seems to be blessing everybody and everything near his person.
+Mr. Wakefield Damon Elderly and eccentric adventurer whose main purpose in life seems to be blessing everybody and everything near his person.
 In this episode, he is "fond of good living."
 He had graduated from cycles to automobiles.
 In spite of ongoing trouble mastering most any conveyance he tries to control, has successfully piloted an airship.